duneroadrunner/SaferCPlusPlus/README.md

 The library provides a few array types - [mstd::array<>](#array), [nii_array<>](#nii_array) and [us::msearray<>](#msearray) - which have properties similar to their corresponding [vector](#vectors) types. mstd::array<> is simply a memory-safe drop-in replacement for std::array<>. nii_array<> is designed to be safely shared between asynchronous threads.
 And us::msearray<> is not memory-safe in the way the other arrays are, and is provided for cases where more control over the safety-preformance trade-off is desired.

 Note that these arrays currently do not support using [scope](#scope-pointers) types as the element type even when the array itself is declared as a scope object.
 It's expected that this will be supported in the future.
 The (few) cases where this would be an issue is when you want the element type to be a scope pointer or a type with scope pointer members.
 In those cases, you might use registered and/or refcounting pointers instead.

+And remember that you can use [`TRandomAccessSection<>`](#txscoperandomaccesssection-txscoperandomaccessconstsection-trandomaccesssection-trandomaccessconstsection) to provide access to a subsection of any vector or array.

 ### array